 - Candlelit Dinner Cruise – Book Here

-If you’re a bit of a thrill-seeker, make sure to add riding the Budapest Eye to your list of things to do in Budapest.
+If you’re a bit of a thrill-seeker, make sure to add riding the Budapest Eye to your list of Budapest tourist attractions.
 Although the lines can get long in the on-season, there are certain views you can only experience from 215 feet in the air.

-An adult ticket will only set you back $9 and they can be purchased online in advance.
+An adult ticket will only set you back $11 and they can be purchased online in advance.
 This is a great way to see the city skyline, River Danube and Parliament Building among other top attractions.

 A visit to Central Market Hall is a welcome addition to any list of things to do in Budapest.
 Built in 1897, it’s the largest and widely considered the most beautiful of all the historical markets in Budapest.